1. Change Your IP Address

 If your site is running on WordPress using XMLRPC, your origin IP might be exposed by a third party using a pingback request.
 We recommend disabling pingback – either using server configuration or WAF rules - unless you’re absolutely depending on its functionality.

-This can also occur as a result of using a referrer validation mechanisms, which inspect the URLs used in the request’s referrer header.
+This can also occur as a result of using referrer validation mechanisms, which inspect the URLs used in the request’s referrer header.
 If your web application relies on referrer validations, we strongly suggest having them run on a different server.